Mewatools/mewa/contributing.md

 # Development

-Mewa's source code contains various test/example apps containing single functionalities of Mewa application. can be tested and developed independently from the whole application.
+Mewa's source code contains various example apps, some of them only purpose is to test single functionalities of the Mewa application.

-Each test/example app can be worked on as a self contained Qt application.
+This approach allows us to test and develop single functionalities independently from the whole application.

-The apps are located in the examples folder:
+Each test/example app is a self-contained Qt application located in the examples folder.

 | App | Location | Notes |
 |--------|----------| ----- |